 Even if none of these situations apply to you, getting a bookkeeper involved early can help you ensure that you are on the path to success – not on the path to a disaster.
-For start-ups, knowing your runway (how much time before your money runs out) and how much has been used is particularly important.
+Knowing your runway (how much time before your money runs out) and how much has been used is particularly important for start-ups.

 Looking at your numbers should be engaging and exciting, not an afterthought.

 When do I involve my team in bookkeeping?